parkr/vim-jekyll/README.markdown

     :JTpost[!] [{name}] Same as :Jpost, but opens post in a tab.

     :Jbuild    [{args}] Generate blog.
-By default, this runs `jekyll --no-auto --no-server ARGS` so it doesn't permanently block Vim.
-If a Gemfile is found, it will run `bundle exec jekyll --no-auto --no-server ARGS`.
+This will check for the presence of a Gemfile; if found `bundle exec` is used to run the `jekyll` command.
+The blog will be built with:

+                jekyll --no-auto --no-server BLOG_ROOT BLOG_ROOT/SITE_DIR <args>

-                        If neither of these fits your situation, you can set a custom command with g:jekyll_build_command
+                        If this doesn't fit your situation, you can set a custom command with `g:jekyll_build_command`.
+When
+                        using a custom command no check for a Gemfile is performed.

 See also `:help jekyll-commands`.